YFeriel/genomics-hetcount-pipeline/README.md

 with cohort metadata.

 # Written explanation
-The file `Technical_test_explanation.pdf` contains the written answer to the open question regarding optimization, benchmarking, and scaling of the pipeline to thousands of samples.
+The file `pipeline_scaling_optimization_explanation.pdf` contains the written answer to the open question regarding optimization, benchmarking, and scaling of the pipeline to thousands of samples.

 ## Features
 - gVCF parsing with DP/GQ filtering